For most people it is a mild disease, but it can have serious consequences for pregnant women.

 Stay away from work and keep a child off school until you have consulted a doctor.

 Why can rubella be dangerous if you are pregnant?

-Some pregnant women will have immunity to rubella, either from having had the disease in the past or from being vaccinated.
-However, if a pregnant woman who does not have immunity catches the virus, she can pass it on to her unborn child.
+However, if a pregnant woman who does not have immunity contracts the virus, she can pass it on to her unborn child.

 To provide even greater transparency and choice, we are working on a number of other cookie-related enhancements.
 More information